ADRABA is ONLINE

 We’ve designed our courses to be engaging and different – and take full advantage of ZOOM, Google apps as well as third-party applications.

 You’ve never experienced this kind of Jewish learning before!

 Each course costs $613.
 You’ll receive a tax receipt for a portion of the amount.

 Courses meet twice a week.

-Courses begin after the High Holyday season and conclude in early June.
+Courses begin after the High Holyday season and conclude in early-to-mid June.

 All civic and Jewish holidays are off!

 Are you into history, food or philosophy?